Standing in Your Light

 It can even feel like a threat.

-is not about the other person at all.
+But often, what is being stirred is not about the other person at all.
+It is about what is unclaimed within themselves.

-when you point a finger at someone, three point back at you.
+There is a saying: when you point a finger at someone, three point back at you.

-This experience invited me into deeper self-inquiry.
+This experience invited me into deeper self-inquiry—not to diminish myself, but to refine my awareness.

 I asked myself:

 I sought reflection from those I trust.
+I opened myself to honest feedback.
+I allowed space for nuance.

-And through all of that,
+And through all of that, I returned to something clear:

 I trust my knowing.